provoware/2025_BASIC/README.md

 basic structure in place.

 The main window presents a basic dashboard with collapsible sidebars on the left and right.
+An additional "Einstellungen" tab lets you enable a debug mode and change the user folder path.
 The structure is modular so that plugins placed in a `plugins/` package can extend the interface.

 ## Packages